duke-electric-vehicles/onboarding/Dev_Environment_Setup.md

 **For Mac:** click [here](https://docs.docker.com/docker-for-mac/install/).
 MacOS doesn't have any issues with a virtualization backend.
 As long as you are on a recent version of macOS, you should be fine.

 ## Instructions for Option 2:
+**Note:** It is recommended that you create a Windows backup before proceeding in the rare event of data corruption.
+We are not responsible for any damage to your computer if the installation fails.

 **Creating a Disk Partition:** In order to dual-boot from your computer, you first need to create a disk partition.
 A disk partition is an unallocated amount of space in your hard drive.
 You will be using this unallocated space to contain Ubuntu.
 The following instructions apply to Windows computers:
 1. Go to Windows Start and search for "partition" and click on the first result.
 2. On your main disk (generally Disk 0), hover over to your C: Disk and right click on it.
 Then selected "Shrink Volume"